iknowtavonga/instagram-explore-clone/README.md

 * Pictures only grid

 The grid system is separated into different groups as shown above.
 This is not a nested grid system but individual grid systems that have been combined to make one whole grid.

+### Footer
+The footer is fixed to the bottom of the page and flexed to keep the icon distant equal.
+The following icons are used in the footer:
+* Home
+* Search
+* Upload
+* Likes
+* User